 Here are some stocks you may want to research.

-This New York company makes off-road vehicles targeted at consumers seeking ruggedly-built rides powered by clean energy.
-While the company has yet to roll its first Hummer-like truck off the lot, it’s currently letting people reserve their vehicles.
-It also got plenty of media hype this past year.
+This New York company is working on off-road vehicles targeted at consumers seeking ruggedly-built rides powered by clean energy.
+While the company has yet to roll its first Hummer-like truck or SUV off the lot, it’s currently letting people reserve their vehicles.
+The company is not yet public, so there’s no stock.

 Blink Charging is a major manufacturer of charging stations for EVs.
 According to Biden’s climate plan, he intends to work with local government officials to deploy more than 500,000 new public charging outlets by the end of 2030.